8yrce/TensorFlow-Friends-Finder/README.md

 - [X] Complete assisted auto annotation program
 - [X] Specify network, train model on collected data
 - [X] Make testing program for new model
-- [ ] Optimize program for use with other lower resolution displays
+- [ ] Optimize program for use with other lower resolution displays / multi-monitor setups
 - [ ] Update model for usage on more episodes